Learn more about the competition at the Goethe-Institut website.

 Queries: Janelle Byrne, 9266 8540.

-From 25 to 29 September, the Goethe-Institut Sydney is offering holiday courses for Years 11 and 12 students who wish to enrich their knowledge of German.
+From 25-29 September 2017, the Goethe-Institut Sydney is offering holiday courses for Years 11 and 12 students who wish to enrich their knowledge of German.
 These courses are a great opportunity for students to consolidate and extend the skills they have gained in the classroom.
 The courses are based on themes and topics specific to the NSW curriculum (Continuers and Extension).
 Follow this link for more information www.goethe.de/ins/au/en/sta/syd/kur/kuj.html

 As a follow-up to the recent Extension workshop for the new prescribed film in NSW, teachers of German, together with the Goethe-Institut Australien, would like to organise two more days in which materials for the course could be developed for later distribution.
 The Goethe-Institut has kindly offered to accommodate the groups and would now like to have teachers enrol ASAP so that the groups can be organised.
 Catering will be organised by the Goethe-Institut Australien.
 There is no cost involved for the teachers, however, you would have to give your free time on Saturday.